Sector & service specialists

 Sport

-Glenn Micallef, the European Commissioner for Intergenerational Fairness, Youth, Culture, and Sport, has outlined priorities including strengthening the European sports model, promoting inclusivity, combating piracy of sporting events, and enhancing the role of sport in European diplomacy.
+EU engagement in sport has deepened.
+European Commissioner for Intergenerational Fairness, Youth, Culture, and Sport Glenn Micallef has outlined priorities including strengthening the European sports model, promoting inclusivity, combating piracy of sporting events, and enhancing sport’s role in European diplomacy.
+Erasmus+ Sport applications rose 34% in 2026, with approximately 335 projects expected to receive €61.6 million in funding.
+The EU is also addressing concerns around gambling regulation, match-fixing, doping, and the governance of sports organisations with pan-European reach.

 Specialist Consultancies